sondregronas/FeideUtstyrbase/README.md

 If you need a kiosk mode, set up a separate reverse proxy with a valid access control (see NgixnProxyManager) and set the `KIOSK_MODE` environment variable to the FQDN of the proxy.

 ## API Endpoints:
 Some endpoints can be accessed without login using the specified `?token=<token>` parameter.
+This isn't strictly necessary, but a few endpoints are useful for cron jobs and such.

 - `GET /items` - Get all items in the database as JSON.
+- `GET /items/unavailable` - Get all unavailable items as JSON.
+- `GET /items/overdue` - Get all overdue items as JSON.
 - `GET /user/<userid>` - Get user info as JSON (userid is from `/items`, `borrowed_to`).
 - `POST /email/report (params: interval=<days>` - Send out an email report to all specified emails (in admin panel), see `cron_examples.txt` for an example use case.
 - `POST /users/prune_inactive` - Remove all inactive users from the database (regular users expire in July, admins never expire).